As per a famous quote “The first step is always the hardest”. Apt for those hunting jobs as a fresher.

 Before going for an interview, practice answers to some common interview question.
 Take help from friends, family to do a mock interview.
 More practice equals more confidence in the interview.

 Step 8: Kill it in an interview :

 Convincing interviewer about your skill set is one of the biggest challenges since you don’t have experiences or rewards to prove your potential so explain your transferable skills instead.
 How to do it?

 You must have gathered skills or knowledge from projects, part-time jobs /training, so in an interview, you need to explain in detail how you will be able to utilize or transfer these skills or knowledge in the new job role.
 To make your answer more effective use examples, figures as much as possible.

 Remember that there is no dearth of freshers in the market so creating a positive and memorable impression on the interviewer and proving that you are the most suitable candidate for the job role is your main task.

-In case of entry-level hiring, employers take decision after evaluating multiple candidates so doing a strong follow up after the interview is also a must.
+In case of entry-level hiring, employers take a decision after evaluating multiple candidates so doing a strong follow-up after the interview is also a must.

 - Mail ”Thank You Note” to the interviewer

 - Write an email asking about further steps